 Petitioner claims the Wildfire Insurance Fund contributions are being treated similarly to prepaid insurance under Generally Accepted Accounting Principles (GAAP).
-(Petition, p.
-20-21.)
-As no period of coverage was provided in AB 1054, Petitioner is allocating the total expense ratably based on its estimated fifteen-year period of coverage.
-(Ibid.)
+As no period of coverage was provided in AB 1054, Petitioner is allocating the total expense ratably based on its updated estimated twenty-year period of coverage.

 Next, Petitioner refutes SAPD's arguments, presumably from the 2020 petition discussion, that a prospective purchaser would not consider the \$2.4 billion prepaid insurance in the company's value.
-(Petition, p.
-20.)
 Instead, Petitioner contends Wildfire Insurance Fund contributions are equivalent to the payment of insurance premiums, and that a potential purchaser would be willing to pay more for a utility that had prepaid this annual contribution, as compared to a utility that had not done so, due to the increased estimated insurance premiums the purchaser would have to make absent these fund contributions.
-(Petition, pp. 20-21.)